jacksight/xina520_official_jailbreak/FIXES.md

 # Installing a tweak on Sileo I get the error ["An unknown error occured...
 Problem with /var/.../lists/unclutter.anamy.gay"](https://user-images.githubusercontent.com/73033672/216381984-1b05b9cc-4da6-40c8-b402-623b82360457.jpg)
 When you have the `unclutter.anamy.gay` repo, have something installed from it, and refresh it with no internet, installing anything will break.
 You can fix this by:
 - **Remove the repo or/and re-add it:** Go to Sources → Tap `Edit` → Remove the **RepoUnclutter** Repo → Try installing your tweak again.

+# Turning off my phone after rejailbreaking makes my phone go black!
+For some odd rare cases, if you rejailbreak your phone with XinaA15 and then go to turn off your phone right after, the screen goes black.
+Follow the fix below.
+- **Force reboot your phone:** [Redirect to Apple's Guide](https://support.apple.com/guide/iphone/force-restart-iphone-iph8903c3ee6)